Bucky24/jsbehave/README.md

 ## Custom code

 In order to load custom code, put `load funcs <filename>` in your test file.
+Functions can be async.

 The function should set `module.exports` to an object that looks like the following: